reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/buy.md

 ## B. BUY NOW (recommended if you want to buy more than 1 NFT.
 Requires an extra step)

-You can add funds to your Metamask Wallet by clicking "ADD FUNDS" in your upper right Wallet icon.
+You can add funds to your MetaMask Wallet by clicking "ADD FUNDS" in your upper right Wallet icon.

 * <b>IMPORTANT: Choose the ETH - Ethereum (Polygon) cryptocurrency"</b>, since our RPS Collection lives in the Polygon Network.
 * Take into consideration GAS fees.
 You'll probably need to add between 5%-10% more funds than the quantity you want to spend.